SEO migration checklist: 32 steps to migration success

-The types of migration we have described above typically heavily rely on web developers and involve a lot of technical work.
+The types of migration we have described below typically heavily rely on web developers and involve a lot of technical work.
 So what do we mean by SEO migration?

 An SEO migration involves ensuring that the changes you make to your website guarantee that rankings for a website are kept, along with site authority and indexing signals.
 The hope is that organic traffic losses from your changes are minimal.